-Yes.
-Investment property mortgage rates are about 0.50% to 0.75% higher than for owner-occupied residence loan rates.
+Yes, mortgage rates are almost always higher for investment properties.
+Investment property mortgage rates for a single-family building are about 0.50% to 0.75% higher than for owner-occupied residence loan rates.

 Can you get a 30-year loan on an investment property?

-Yes.
-30-year loans are the most common way to finance rentals.
-However, terms of 10, 15, 20, or 25 years are available as well.
+Yes, you can get a 30-year loan on an investment property.
+30-year mortgages are actually the most common way to finance rentals.
+However, terms of 10, 15, 20, or 25 years are also available.

 Can I get a mortgage for investment property?